EFX Orientations of Multigraphs: Introduction

-Theorem~\ref{thm:main}(3) suggests that the existence of a heavy component whose heavy edges induce a non-trivial odd multitree is a barrier to finding EFX orientations.
-Unfortunately, this barrier is difficult to overcome because we are able to find very simple examples of multigraphs containing only two vertices that have this structure and do not admit EFX orientations (see Figure~\ref{fig:one-tree-example}).
+Theorem~\ref{thm:main} suggests that the existence of a heavy component whose heavy edges induce an NTOM is a barrier to finding EFX orientations.
+One might hope that EFX orientations can still be found as long as there are few NTOMs.
+Unfortunately, we are able to find a simple class of examples showing this not to be the case.

-\begin{restatable}{theorem}{restateOneTreeOrient} For any $q \geq 1$, there exists a multigraph of multiplicity $q$ that contains a unique heavy component whose heavy edges induce a non-trivial odd multitree, that does not admit an EFX orientation. \end{restatable}
+\begin{observation} For any $q \geq 1$, there exists a multigraph of multiplicity $q$ containing a unique heavy component whose heavy edges induce an NTOM, that fails to have an EFX orientation. \end{observation} \begin{proof} Let $G$ be the multigraph shown in Figure~\ref{fig:one-tree-example}.
+By symmetry, $G$ has a unique orientation.
+By setting $\alpha > q\beta$, the vertex not receiving the heavy edge strongly envies the vertex that does. \end{proof}

-On the other hand, we are able to show that whenever $G$ does not contain such a heavy component, then an EFX orientation is guaranteed to exist.
-Moreover, our constructive proof implies a polynomial-time algorithm for finding an EFX orientation in this case.
+On the other hand, we show that if $G$ does not contain such a heavy component, then it has an EFX orientation.
+Our constructive proof implies a polynomial-time algorithm for finding an EFX orientation for this case.

 \begin{restatable}{theorem}{restateNoTrees} Let $G$ be a bi-valued symmetric multigraph of multiplicity $q \geq 1$.
-Suppose $G$ does not contain a heavy component whose heavy edges induce a non-trivial odd multitree.
-Then, $G$ admits an EFX orientation that can be constructed in polynomial time. \end{restatable}
+If $G$ does not contain a heavy component whose heavy edges induce an NTOM, then $G$ has an EFX orientation that can be found in polynomial time. \end{restatable}